tiffanimarlowe/project_template/README.md

 #### Research Simulation Design: Anylogic

 Below is the simulated design process for the AnyLogic Model.
-For this purpose of this model, the simulation starts with 5 / 8 / 11 drones for a runtime of 600 minutes (10 hours).
+For the purpose of Part 1 of this model, the simulation starts with 5 / 8 / 11 drones for a runtime of 600 minutes (10 hours).
 Within this runtime, there is only 1 order per household (HH) per hour (13 orders/hour).
+Here, we aim to determine how drone utalization and optimization varies based on package amount.

 ![Model AnyLogic Sim ](images/Model_AnyLogic.png)

+For the second half of thus simulation, we change the speed (in the images below as: "fast") and shorten the charging times of the batteries ("charge"), as this is currently the limiting factor on usage.
+Lastly, both changes/improvements will be implemented ("both") simultaneously and analyzed.

+- "fast": the speed will be adapted to 60 mph (88ft/sec, 29m/sec).
+Modern drones can achive that speed and are foreseen to be faster, depending on the type of drones.
+- "charge": the charging time will be reduced by 1/3, so now a full charge can be done within 60 minutes (instead of 90 minutes).
+- "both": both above described improvements are being implemented into the drone simulation.

+All other values (houses, number of drones, ...) will remain the sane as the first half of the simulation to be able to compare the impact of the attributes Speed and Charge.

 #### Research Simulation Design: Python